Bios-Marcel/yagcl/README.md

 ## Why

 The thing that other libraries were lacking is the ability to parse different formats, allow merging them (for example override a setting via environment variables).
-Additionally I wanna be able to specify validation, parsing, defaults and constraints all in a central place: the field tags.
+Additionally I wanna be able to specify certain things via a reduced set and golang defaults.

 The aim is to support all standard datatypes and allow nested structs with specified sub prefixes as well as one main prefix.